michael5r/mmm-nest-status/README.md

 `thermostatClassic`  | `boolean`        | `true`    | [Classic view](#grid-view-thermostat-classic-mode) of the thermostat

-## How To Get the Access Tokens
+## How To Get the Access Tokens and Keys

-Compared to the old Nest developer API, working with Google Device Access to get your access tokens is, well, to put it mildly, a fair bit more cumbersome.
+Compared to the old Nest developer API, working with Google Device Access to get your access tokens & keys is, well, to put it mildly, a fair bit more cumbersome.

 In order for this module to work, you'll need 4 things:
 - Google Cloud Platform OAuth 2.0 Client ID